Skip to content

 Designing Landing Pages for High Conversion Rates

-Page design is complex and often best handled by professionals, but business owners and small teams can follow certain principles.
+Improving page design for better conversion is complex and often best handled by professionals, but business owners and small teams can follow certain principles.
 A page should contain only the elements necessary to drive conversion, no more.
 Confusion reduces trust and discourages action.
 Typical elements that support conversions include:

 • Logo